 Does it help to know why?

-More than half the time in most therapy sessions is spent on the question why?
-Most of the time the focus of the why question is not on the client but on some other person in their life.
-Clients spend a good deal of time asking me why their partner did this or that, why did their parent do something and so on.
+More than half the time in most therapy sessions is spent on the question of why?
+Most of the time the focus of the why question, is not on the client but on some other person in their life.
+Clients spend a good deal of time asking me why their partner did this or that, why did their parents do something, and so on.

 The questions we should be asking are not about others.
 More helpful questions are the ones we ask about ourselves.
 What do I really want out of life, what are my values?
 How much am I willing to invest in reaching my goals?
 Can I accept this situation?
 What am I willing to do to change?